Council tax for students

 Generally, the person occupying the property, so long as they are aged 18 or over, will be the person responsible for paying the council tax.

-If you are a student and occupy the property as joint tenants with other people that are all also students you will all be jointly liable for the bill.
+If you are a student and live in the property as joint tenants with other people you will all be jointly liable for the bill.

 There are some situations where the owner of the property is responsible.
 These include where :

-- the property is a house in multiple occupation, for example, a house lived in by a number of people who all pay rent, but no-one is responsible for paying the whole of the rent (ie: you are not joint tenants),
+- the property is a house in multiple occupation (HMO), for example, a house lived in by a number of people who all pay rent, but no-one is responsible for paying the whole of the rent (ie: you are not joint tenants),

 - the property is a hostel.